websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/creating-custom-video-shortcut-providers.md

 1. [**`DLVideoExternalShortcutProvider`**](https://github.com/liferay/liferay-portal/blob/master/modules/apps/document-library/document-library-api/src/main/java/com/liferay/document/library/video/external/shortcut/provider/DLVideoExternalShortcutProvider.java): Implement the `DLVideoExternalShortcutProvider` interface.

 1. **Override the Interface's Method**: Override the interface's `getDLVideoExternalShortcut()` method.
-This method creates an instance of the [`DLVideoExternalShortcut`](https://github.com/liferay/liferay-portal/blob/master/modules/apps/document-library/document-library-api/src/main/java/com/liferay/document/library/video/external/shortcut/DLVideoExternalShortcut.java) interface and receives a URL String from user.
+This method creates an instance of the [`DLVideoExternalShortcut`](https://github.com/liferay/liferay-portal/blob/master/modules/apps/document-library/document-library-api/src/main/java/com/liferay/document/library/video/external/shortcut/DLVideoExternalShortcut.java) interface and receives a URL String from the user.
 Ensure your implementation also has the following functionalities.

    * Check whether the received URL matches any defined URL patterns.
    * If the URL does not match any patterns, the program should return `null`.
 Liferay will then call any other available providers in search of a match.